SirTellenor/basketball-manager-js/README.md

 # basketball-manager-js
 This is an free basketball manager game.
-Written in Vue.js & Vuetify.js.
-Used randomuser.me for completely random players.
+Written in [Vue.js](https://vuejs.org/) & [Vuetify.js](https://vuetifyjs.com/en/).
+I used [randomuser.me](https://randomuser.me/) for completely random players.

 This is a first version, the project is currently work in progress, so stay tuned.